skythelimitdt/Crowdfunding_ETL/README.md

 # Category DataFrame is Created
 - The DataFrame contains a "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
 - The DataFrame has a "category" column that contains only the category titles
-- The category DataFrame is exported as **category.csv** - Category CSV File: [category.csv Completed Assignment](https://github.com/skythelimitdt/Crowdfunding_ETL/blob/main/Resources/category.csv)
+- The category DataFrame is exported as **category.csv** - Category CSV File: [category file](https://github.com/skythelimitdt/Crowdfunding_ETL/blob/main/Resources/category.csv)

 # Subcategory DataFrame is Created
 - The DataFrame contains a "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories
 - The DataFrame contains a "subcategory" column that contains only the subcategory titles
-- The subcategory DataFrame is exported as **subcategory.csv** - Subcategory CSV File: [subcategory.csv Completed Assignment](https://github.com/skythelimitdt/Crowdfunding_ETL/blob/main/Resources/subcategory.csv)
+- The subcategory DataFrame is exported as **subcategory.csv** - Subcategory CSV File: [subcategory file](https://github.com/skythelimitdt/Crowdfunding_ETL/blob/main/Resources/subcategory.csv)

 # Campaign DataFrame is Created
 - The DataFrame has the following columns: